AI agent vs chatbot: difference explained

 How long does implementation take?

 Implementation time differs dramatically depending on complexity.
-A rule-based chatbot is done in a week.
-A complex AI agent with multiple integrations takes 4–6 weeks.
+A rule-based chatbot is done in a week, while a complex AI agent with multiple integrations takes four to six weeks.
+The difference is the number of systems to connect and edge cases to test before go-live.
 Here's typical time from first meeting to live operation:

 Chatbot (1–2 weeks)